QuasarApp/CQtDeployer/docs/en/ExtraFiles.md

 }
 ```

-This command support list of arrguments.
+This command support list of arguments.

 ``` bash